etecnos/pdfeditor/README.md

 Each image corresponds to a certain function executed by the program.
 After finishing an operation you can close the window and have your PDF ready!

-## Contribution Guidelines

-Thank you for considering contributing to PDF Editor!
-Here are some guidelines to help you get started:

-### Getting Started

-1. Fork the repository.
-2. Clone your fork: `git clone https://github.com/your-username/pdfeditor.git`
-3. Create a branch for your feature or bug fix: `git checkout -b feature-name`
-4. Make your changes.
-5. Commit your changes: `git commit -am 'Add new feature'`
-6. Push to the branch: `git push origin feature-name`
-7. Create a pull request.

-### Testing

-Please ensure that your code passes all tests before submitting a pull request.

 ## License